 Marblehead lies on the southern shore of Lake Erie and is home to one of my favorite lighthouses in America, The Marblehead Lighthouse.
 I have visited it several times and climbed to the top several times.
-The view from above is out of this world, with views of the lake and the surrounding shoreline.
-The Marblehead Lighthouse is in Marblehead State Park, one of Lake Erie’s best-known and most photographed landmarks.
+The view from above is out of this world, with views of Lake Erie and the surrounding shoreline.
+The Marblehead Lighthouse State Park is a popular state park in Ohio, one of Lake Erie’s best-known and most photographed landmarks.
 Its claim to fame is that it is the oldest lighthouse in continuous operation on the Great Lakes.
 The Keepers House, next door to the lighthouse, offers visitors an opportunity to learn about the lighthouse keepers’ history.
 The 1822 home was where the first three keepers of the Marblehead Lighthouse lived.

 Pro Tip: Rocky Point Winery is the perfect place to enjoy a glass of wine and an opportunity to kick back and relax.